 (5.2) FTP Management

-Similarly, you need to create an FTP website in IIS by following steps mentioned here.
-Once you create FTP accounts, go to section 3.2 to upload web content on server.
+Similarly, you need to create an FTP website in IIS by following the steps mentioned here.
+Once you create FTP accounts, go to section 3.2 to upload web content to the server.

 (5.3) DNS Management